Skip to main content

 Allergy vs. cold symptoms

 Sometimes, it can be hard to know if your symptoms are caused by allergies or a cold.
 To make matters more confusing, the flu or COVID-19 can also cause similar symptoms.
-But there are some key differences between allergies and colds, including symptoms and causes.
+But there are some key differences between cold and allergies, including symptoms and causes.

 Infographic showing the symptoms of cold vs rsv vs flu chart.